MTEL-USC/AWESOME-OCIM/README.md

 </p>

-# *A Working Environment for Simulating Ocean Movement and Elemental Cycling in an Ocean Circulation Inverse Model framework*
+# *A Working Environment for Simulating Ocean Movement and Elemental cycling in an Ocean Circulation Inverse Model framework*

 This code runs the AWESOME OCIM model.
 A publication is in prep.